endymion2k14/unified-chat-bots/OBS-INTEGRATION.md

 `ClientOBS` provides:
 - `connect()`: Connect to OBS WebSocket.
+- `reconnect()`: Attempt to reconnect with exponential backoff.
 - `changeScene(sceneName)`: Switch scene.
 - `getCurrentScene()`: Get current scene name.
 - `setSourceEnabled(sceneName, sourceName, enabled, duration)`: Toggle source with optional revert timer.
+- `setTextSource(sceneName, sourceName, text)`: Set text on a text source.

+## Reconnection

+The OBS integration includes automatic reconnection.
+If the connection drops or fails initially, it will attempt to reconnect with exponential backoff (starting at 1 second, doubling up to 30 seconds).
+The bot starts even if OBS is unavailable.
+Use `!obs reconnect` to manually trigger reconnection.

 ## Extending with Events